Instituto Salvadoreño de Contadores Públicos

 • SMO 4: Code of Ethics for Professional Accountants

-ISCP’s important role as an advocator is highlighted by the recent CVPCPA decision to return to the adoption of the 2014 IESBA Code.
-Last year, in 2018, the CVPCPA had reversed its previous decisions to adopt the 2014 IESBA Code of Ethics and adopted its own Code of Ethics that was not based on the IESBA Code of Ethics.
-During the deliberations on the adoption of ethical requirements, the ISCP reports that it expressed disagreement with the decision of the CVPCPA to adopt differing ethical requirements and offered to financially support the regulator with the use and distribution of the IESBA Code of Ethics for the jurisdiction.
-Subsequently, the ISCP states that in 2019, in collaboration with other PAOs in the jurisdiction, the CVPCPA was convinced to withdraw the decision to adopt its own Code.
+ISCP’s vital role as an advocator is highlighted by the CVPCPA decision to return to the adoption of the IESBA Code.
+In 2018, the CVPCPA reversed previous decisions to adopt the IESBA Code of Ethics and adopted its own Code of Ethics that was not based on the IESBA Code of Ethics.
+During deliberations, the ISCP expressed disagreement with the decision of the CVPCPA to adopt differing ethical requirements and offered to financially support the regulator with the use and distribution of the IESBA Code of Ethics for the jurisdiction.
+Subsequently, the ISCP, in collaboration with other PAOs in the jurisdiction, persuaded the CVPCPA to withdraw the decision to adopt its own Code.

-The ISCP reports that it has signed agreements with the universities in El Salvador to disseminate the IESBA Code of Ethics and encourage universities to incorporate the IESBA Code of Ethics into the accounting curricula.
-In addition, the ISCP has taken steps to support its members with the implementation of the IESBA Code by disseminating information about updates through printed materials and its website; creating a question and answer section on its website to address ethical professional practices; and developing an annual survey of members’ compliance with the Code of Ethics.
+The ISCP also reports that it has signed agreements with the universities in El Salvador to disseminate the IESBA Code of Ethics and encourages universities to incorporate the IESBA Code of Ethics into the accounting curricula.
+In addition, the ISCP supports the implementation of the IESBA Code by disseminating information; creating a question-and-answer section on its website to address ethical concerns; and developing an annual survey of members’ compliance with the Code of Ethics.

 Current Status: Sustain